Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: High-Level robot team Petri net and GEF

-An enabled transition $t\in T$ may fire yielding the system from $\langle \b{m}, \mu_{occ} \rangle$ to $\langle \b{m}', \mu_{occ}' \rangle$ such that,
+An enabled transition $t\in \bar{T}$ may fire yielding the system from $\langle \m, \mu_{occ} \rangle$ to $\langle m', \mu_{occ}' \rangle$ such that,

-\begin{itemize} \item $\b{m}'[Ms]$ has fired transition $t^S$; \item at $\b{m}'[Rb]$, each $o^i$ has fired transition $t^{o^i}$; \item $\mu_{occ}'$ is updated based on the new position of the robots. \end{itemize}
+\begin{itemize} \item $m'[Ms]$ has fired transition $t^S$; \item at $m'[Rb]$, each $o^i$ has fired transition $t^{o^i}$; \item $\mu_{occ}'$ is updated based on the new position of the robots. \end{itemize}

-\subsection{The Global Enabling Function (gef)}
+\subsection{The Global Enabling Function (GEF)}

-When firing a HLPN transition $t_j \in T$, the system must coordinate transitions in both RobotOPNs from $\b{m}[Rb]$ and SpecOPN from $\b{m}[Mb]$.
-However, this synchronization must comply with multiple compatibility rules that take into account the current state of the system, including $\mu_{occ}$.
-To ensure that these rules are satisfied, the \emph{Global Enabling Function} (\emph{gef}) acts as a gatekeeper (guard), verifying the compatibility of the system's state with the transition rules before enabling the synchronous transitions.
-The \emph{gef} plays a critical role in ensuring that the firing of a HLPN transition, along with its associated RobotOPNs and SpecOPN enabled transitions, can proceed without violating any rules.
+Firing a transition $t \in \bar{T}$ implies synchronized coordination at the system level, considering both the RobotOPNs from $\mathbf{m}[Rb]$ and the specification net from place $\mathbf{m}[Ms]$.
+This synchronization procedure must adhere to a set of compatibility rules that reflect the current state of the system, as well as $\mu_{occ}$.
+To ensure compliance with these rules, the \emph{Global Enabling Function} (\emph{GEF}) serves as a guard, checking the compatibility between the state of the system with the transition conditions before allowing the synchronous transitions to occur.
+The \emph{GEF} is essential in ensuring that the HLrtPN transition $t \in \bar{T}$ and the corresponding transitions in RobotOPNs $(t^{o^1}, t^{o^2}, \ldots, t^{o^i})$ and SpecOPN $t^S \in T^S$ proceed without breaching any rules.